About Us

 Director and employer's representative

-Fran Comerford-Cole is the Director of Logistics for Cory, one of the UK’s leading resource management, recycling, and energy recovery companies located along the River Thames.
-Fran leads Cory’s river logistics, transfer stations and recycling services and also oversees their local authority and commercial contracts and commodity trading.
+Fran Comerford-Cole is the Managing Director – Operations and River Logistics for Cory, one of the UK’s leading waste management, recycling, and energy recovery companies located in London.

 Cory has been operating on the River Thames for over 120 years and is proud to support the Thames Skills Academy to raise standards on the river.